near-ndc/gov/framework-v1/gov-framework.md

 This **Setup Package** sets the precedent for how the new **Congress** will operate.
 Only after the **Voting Body** has passed the **Setup Package** does the HoM commence operations.

-### Proposals and Voting
+### Proposals

-Proposal lifetime: created → HoM voting → cooldown.
+Proposal lifetime: `created → HoM voting → cooldown`.

+CoA has veto power over all active or recurrent proposals.
+Voting Body has veto power over Funding Proposals above the big budget threshold value and Recurring Funding Proposals.

+#### Setup Package

 A **[Setup Package](https://www.notion.so/Setup-Package-Overview-6df6ec7ac92d4703af1fee4a89c61da1?pvs=21)** can be proposed by any member in either the HoM or CoA, and must then pass a simple majority by the **Voting Body** in a general election, before being implemented (1 week implementation time).
 A minimum of 1 **Setup Package** must be proposed prior to a general election.

-All other items must receive 8 votes in favor within a week in order to be implemented - and remain eligible to veto by the CoA either during the HoM voting period or during the subsequent 7 days after HoM approval (regardless of being big budget, recurring or solo).

-**Setup Package**:

 - If one **Setup Package** has been proposed, then it will be a approve or reject or abstain vote which must pass with a simple majority, i.e. more votes in favor than votes against, by the **Voting Body** in a general election.
 - If more than one **Setup Package** has been proposed then voters in the **Voting Body** will be given one vote each and can cast it either in favor of the **Setup Package** that they prefer, or can abstain.
 The **Setup Package** with the most votes in favor wins.
 - General elections are subject to an 8% quorum requirement, inclusive of any “abstain” votes cast.

-**Funding Proposals:**
+#### Funding Proposal

 - Each **Funding Proposal** must first fit within the confines of the parameters defined in the **Setup Package** before it can be created.
 The Smart Contract will validate and enforce these rules and will not allow creation of a **Funding Proposal** that violates the **Setup Package**.
-- Recurring **Funding Proposals,** and one-off **Funding Proposals** above the big budget threshold value, require 8 votes in favor in the HoM, and then a subsequent 4 votes in favor in the CoA.
+- Recurring **Funding Proposals,** and one-off **Funding Proposals** above the big budget threshold value, require 8 votes in favor in the HoM, and then a subsequent CoA approval.
 - Non recurring **Funding Proposals** below the big budget threshold value require 8 votes in favor in the HoM and the absence of a CoA veto.

-**Budget Proposals**
+#### Budget Proposal

-- Require 8 votes in favor in the HoM, and then a subsequent 4 votes in favor in the CoA
+- Require HoM [approval](#house-voting-criteria) in favor in the HoM, and then a subsequent CoA approval.

-**All other proposals** (i.e. the text based proposals):

-- Require 8 votes in favor in the HoM and the absence of a CoA veto.
+#### Proposal to change gov mechanics

+Require Voting Body approval with **Near Supermajority Consent**.

+#### Other proposals

+HoM can make Text based proposals.
+That should cover all proposals that don't require additional VB approval and are not covered above.
+Example: long term strategy (focus), hiring etc...:

 ### Appeal Process

-Re-proposal the following week
+Re-proposal the following week.

 ### Growth